The New Zealand Institute

 The Common Seal of the Institute shall not be applied to any deed or document except by resolution of the Council, and in the presence of one member of the Council or Secretary, who shall sign the deed or document to which the seal is applied.

-The Council is charged with responsibility of ensuring compliance by the members and officers of the Institute with Rules and/or the Code of Professional Conduct.
+The Council is charged with the responsibility for ensuring compliance by the members and officers of the Institute with the Rules.

-These Rules and the Code of Professional Conduct may be altered, added to or rescinded
+These Rules may be altered, added to or rescinded

 (a) by a two-thirds majority of Fellows present or represented at a Special General Meeting of Fellows convened in accordance with the Rules, or